Can a Felon Get a Passport - Felony Travel Restriction 2023

 The Bottom Line:

 Traveling outside the country of your stay is a gratifying experience.
 However, owing to some felony convictions, it could delimit travel beyond the country.
-Not only can the U.S. or the country where you stay restrict your movement because of felony charges, but the country may also impose restrictions to welcome you.
+Not only can the U.S. or the country where you stay restrict your movement because of felony charges, but the government may also impose restrictions to welcome you.

 So, can a felon get a passport?